Senozoid/ZC1-handbook/Handbook/Combat.md

 - To cast a spell, a participant needs to start preparing it.
 Once the preparation has started, it may be cancelled during the caster's turn.
 Starting to prepare a spell, or intentionally cancelling it, costs a turn each.
 The preparation may take zero or more rounds (not turns), which depends on the spell and is not affected by the caster's skills.
 - The arcana required to cast a spell is spent when the preparation begins, and is recovered if the casting is intentionally cancelled, but not if it fails or is interrupted.
 The effect of a spell begins only after the preparation is complete.
 A caster may prepare only one spell at a time, and as long as a spell is being prepared, the caster cannot do anything else without cancelling it.

-## Modifiers
+## Combat Modifiers

-Modifiers can affect these stats of a combatant during each turn:
+Combat modifiers are the modifiers which affect the combat stats of a combatant during each turn of combat.
+The following stats are combat stats:

 - turnrate
 - speed